7 Best Gym Shoes in 2023

 The toebox width in training shoes ranges from 96 mm to 106 mm in the widest part of the forefoot.
 Nike Metcons and Reebok Nanos top this range with their 100+ mm toeboxes.

-How frequently should I buy new gym shoes?
+How frequently should you buy new gym shoes?

 Gym shoes have different lifespans depending on usage, the intensity of activity, and shoe quality.
 A reasonable rule of thumb, though, is to switch out your gym shoes every six to twelve months, or if you detect substantial wear and tear, a loss of support, or discomfort.

 While gym shoes and running shoes may have a similar appearance, they are made for different forms of activity.
-Running shoes may not offer the support and stability required for lateral movements or weightlifting because they are designed solely for forward motion.
+We found that about 98% of running shoes do NOT offer the support and stability required for lateral movements or weightlifting because they are designed solely for forward motion.

 It is much better (and safer!) to select exercise footwear made specifically for the workout you intend to perform.